GreyZ80/TRS-80-Model-1-character-set-for-TRS-80-Model-II/README.md

 @@@@@@@@@ screenshot Model 1 characters.
 Use machine lange routine embedded in Basic
 @@@@@@@@@ screenshot Model II characters

+The following short Basic programs was used to create the dump:
+100 CLS

 > [!IMPORTANT]
 > Use an EPROM that is fast enough for the pixel generation.
 This means that the **Access Time** should be less or equal to **350ns**.
 Using slower EPROMS (e.g. 450ns access time) will result in anoying flickering pixels with some characters.